-Next question: What does a bread-and-butter client represent to you in terms of revenue over the course of a year?
+Next question: What does a bread-and-butter buyer represent to you in terms of revenue over the course of a year?
 It could be $7k, $70k, $170k, $700k, or anything.
 Let's assume it's $70k.

 So, for the cost of setting up 10 meetings with prospects, whatever that cost is, the immediate return on your investment is $140k.
 This, of course, doesn't take into account long term ROI factors such as repeat business and increased referrals.

-The fallacy, in many cases, is that most service providers aren't as good at closing as they think they are, and they don't continue to stay in touch with the prospect regularly and meaningfully after they meet with them.
+The fallacy, in many cases, is that most sellers aren't as good at closing as they think they are, and they don't continue to stay in touch with the prospect regularly and meaningfully after they meet with them.
 But these factors don't have anything to do with cold calling.
-They have to do with your ongoing marketing, and the resources you devote to follow up.
-The cold calling part works fine for what it's supposed to do: make an introduction with a prospective client that can lead to a good relationship.
-How you choose to develop that relationship is a different matter.
+They have to do with your ongoing nurturing, and the resources you devote to follow up.
+The cold calling part works fine for what it's supposed to do: make an introduction with a prospective buyer that can lead to a good relationship.
+How you choose to build the relationship is a different matter.

 Have Someone Else Call For You

 Reread the WIIFM section of this article above.
-In the beginning, you must work to craft the lead generation process.
-You must be involved in targeting the right prospects, providing the strongest value proposition, and working with your telephone business developers to represent you clearly, strongly, and fairly.
+In the beginning, you must be involved in targeting the right prospects, providing the strongest value proposition, and working with a telephone business developer to represent you clearly, strongly, and fairly.
 Then, let them go to work.
 Cold calling itself is not something that you, personally, need to get good at.